zalando/riptide/riptide-failsafe/README.md

     .build();
 ```

-Please visit the [Failsafe readme](https://github.com/jhalterman/failsafe#readme) in order to see which configuration
+Please visit the [Failsafe readme](https://github.com/jhalterman/failsafe#readme) in order to see possible
-is possible.
+configurations.

 ## Usage

-Give. the failsafe plugin was configured as shown in the last section: A normal call like the following will now be
+Given the failsafe plugin was configured as shown in the last section: A regular call like the following will now be
 retried up to 4 times if the server did not respond within the socket timeout.

 ```java